The History of Hilltop

 Select Breeders Services moved their headquarters to Hilltop Farm in 1993 which coincided perfectly with the expansion of the breeding services and stallion offerings through Hilltop.
 In the years that followed, the acquisitions of Riverman and Contucci firmly established Hilltop Farm’s position as one of the most prominent stallion stations in North America.

-More than twenty-five years after its inception, Jane’s enthusiasm and commitment to Hilltop Farm remains as strong as ever.
+More than thirty years after its inception, Jane’s enthusiasm and commitment to Hilltop Farm remains as strong as ever.
 Jane has always focused not only on the horses, but also on the people connected with them and it has been that team approach that has formed the foundation of Hilltop Farm’s position as a leader in the US sport horse industry.

 The team that stands behind Hilltop Farm is comprised of an energetic, dedicated group of people.
 Our core consists of longtime staff, many of whom have been active in different facets of Hilltop’s programs over their time at the farm.
 The newer staff and interns bring fresh ideas and enthusiasm each year and the commitment to ongoing education and development of all our staff is a key focus.